oliversturm/cqrs-grid-demo/docs/README-cloud9.md

 Using the Cloud9 dashboard, create a new workspace.
 Fill out the form with these details:

 * *Workspace name*: Decide for yourself
 * *Clone from Git or Mercurial URL*: Paste the repository or branch URL from GitHub.
-For example, for the Master branch of the demo, use https://github.com/oliversturm/cqrs-grid-demo.git .
-For the branch `knockout-frontend` it would be https://github.com/oliversturm/cqrs-grid-demo.git .
+For example, for the Master branch of the demo, use https://github.com/oliversturm/cqrs-grid-demo.git . **Note** that branches other than *Master* have not been tested with Cloud9 yet.
 * *Choose a template*: Select the *Node.js* template.

 ![Create a new workspace](cloud9newworkspace.png "Create a new workspace")